 - Hydrocele, which is the accumulation of fluid inside the scrotal sac

 - Varicocele, that is the tortuous enlarged veins of the testicles.
-It is specially common in children with mumps infection in the childhood
+It is especially common in children with mumps infection in the childhood

-- Haematocele, which is accumulation of blood in the scrotal sac
+- Haematocele, which is an accumulation of blood in the scrotal sac

 - Inguinal hernia, which is the protrusion of abdominal contents, mainly the intestines, into the scrotal sac

 - Gangrene, that is basically the death of testicular tissue as a result of untreated torsion or trauma

 - Diabetic neuropathy affecting the nerve supply of the testicles.

 Testicular cancers do not present with pain.
 They usually present as painless lumps that are best assessed by the consulting physician.

 - Trauma (Can be obvious or subtle such as from pressure)

 - Referred pain from Kidney Stones, Pelvic pain or Inguinal hernia